usagov/usagov-2021/cypress/README.md

 To learn more about firing native system events in Cypress visit the [cypress-real-events](https://github.com/dmtrKovalenko/cypress-real-events).

+### Functional Testing

+The functional test scripts are organized by page based on the regression checklist (plus individual specs for the footer and mobile testing).

+Test cases are labeled with their ID from the regression checklist (BTE # for English site tests or BTS # for Spanish site tests).

+A few test cases (BTE/BTS 38-44, 49) have been excluded from functional testing due to being a purely visual-based test (checking that something looks correct).

 ### Accessibility Testing
 The `cypress-axe` plugin is used to validate a11y complicance on the site.
 The a11y test scripts loop through page urls stored in `subpaths.json` and runs axe to verify that each page meets WCAG 2.0 Level AA conformance.